davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 	- Wide variety of usage types

 ### Acceptance Testing Types
+- *Alpha Testing*
-- Alpha Testing ▪ A small group of users work closely with development team to test the software.
+	- A small group of users work closely with development team to test the software.
+- *Beta Testing*
-- Beta Testing ▪ A release of the software is made available to a larger group of interested users.
+	- A release of the software is made available to a larger group of interested users.
-- Formal Acceptance Testing
+- *Formal Acceptance Testing*
 	- Customers decide whether or not the system is ready to be released.

 ### Acceptance Testing Stages
+- *Define acceptance criteria*
+	- Work with customers to define how validation will be conducted, and the conditions that will determine acceptance.
+- *Plan acceptance testing*
+	- Decide resources, time, and budget for acceptance testing.
+Establish a schedule.
+Define order that features should be tested.
+Define risks to testing process.

 ## Test Plans
+- Derive acceptance tests. ▪ Design tests to check whether or not the system is acceptable.
+Test both functional and non-functional characteristics of the system.  Run acceptance tests ▪ Users complete the set of tests.
+Should take place in the same environment that they will use the software.
+Some training may be required.
 ### Why make a Test Plan ?
 ### Analyze the Product
 ### Develop the Test Strategy